 I’ve spoken with many site owners over the years that want to know why they can’t just target the same 5-10 keywords across their whole site.
 Since those keywords explain exactly what their business does and those are the keywords they want to rank well for, wouldn’t it make sense to just go after those keywords in your content and with your link building efforts?

-And while I can understand this train of thought, targeting the same short list of keywords again and again across your site is actually going to back your SEO into a corner and could land your site in hot water with the search engines.
+If you follow the tactics listed above, you stand a great chance of ranking well in the search engines.
+If your keywords are topically relevant, this will help you get the rankings you expect.
 It’s crucial that site owners target the most appropriate keywords on each page of their website based on the content of that page and to avoid targeting the same keyword on different pages.
 This can look like you are trying to manipulate the search engines by targeting a specific keyword time and time again.
 Even if a site isn’t doing this on purpose, it can still raise a red flag with the search engines and hurt your site in the long run.

 Like what you've read?
 Please share this article